Piranha II: The Spawning: Development and writing

+Pre-production

+The crew was composed essentially of Italians from Assonitis’ previous films, none of whom spoke English.
+Some, however, did have prior experience on horror/fantasy movies so they were, to some extent, able to satisfy Cameron's requirements.

+Among the crew was veteran horror cinematographer Roberto D'Ettorre Piazzoli (whose name is misspelled "Roberto D'Ettore Piazzoli" in the opening credits).
+The special effects were designed and supervised by Giannetto De Rossi, who had previously worked on the Lucio Fulci films Zombi 2 and The Beyond.
+The film score was composed by Stelvio Cipriani (under the alias "Steve Powder"), who had previously scored films for Mario Bava.

+Lead actors Lance Henriksen and Tricia O'Neil would both go on to work with Cameron in the future.
+Henriksen starred in The Terminator and Aliens; O'Neil had a small role in Titanic.

 Filming

 The primary location for the film was the Mallards Beach-Hyatt Hotel (later renamed to Moon Palace Jamaica resort), in Ocho Rios, Jamaica, which served as the film's fictional Club Elysium resort.
 Most of the underwater scenes were filmed off Grand Cayman.
-Interior scenes were filmed on a sound stage in Rome.
+Interior scenes were filmed at De Paolis Studios in Rome.

-Due to budget limitations the crew was composed essentially of Italians, none of whom spoke English.
-Some however did have prior experience on horror/fantasy movies so they were, to some extent, able to satisfy Cameron's requirements.
-Among the crew was veteran horror cinematographer Roberto D'Ettorre Piazzoli (whose name is misspelled "Roberto D'Ettore Piazzoli" in the opening credits).
-The special effects were designed and supervised by Giannetto De Rossi, who had previously worked on Lucio Fulci's Zombi 2 and The Beyond.

 After the first week of shooting, the set harmony was disturbed by some discussions about the work between the director and the producers (Assonitis, asked to verify the day-to-day activities, arguing with most of Cameron's choices), so while Cameron was only responsible for the shooting, most of the decisions were under Assonitis' authority.

 As in the first film, which was one of many horror films inspired by the success of Steven Spielberg's film Jaws (1975), piranhas act as the antagonist monsters harming human life, and have developed the ability to fly, which they did not have in the first film.
 On the Terminator 2: Judgment Day commentary track, Cameron jokingly defended the film, tongue firmly in cheek, as "the finest flying killer fish horror/comedy ever made".
 He would later employ some of the same mechanisms used to make the piranhas fly in the facehugger animatronics for Aliens.